Are you wondering how to start a Medium company blog?

 But it’s not an either/ or question.
 If you’re thinking about writing on Medium vs your company blog, the simple solution is to do both.

 Create a blog on your site, create a branded Publication on Medium, and then use the same content twice.
+You can use a service like Missinglettr to automatically share your content.

 Will a Medium Company Blog be Considered Duplicate Content?